 While millions of people might be interested in “auto repair” on any given day, most of them are searching for very specific things, like “how to fix a flat tire” or “how do I know if my car battery is dead”.

-When you target long tail keywords, you can have a very clear idea of what your user is hoping to get from the results and direct your content likewise.
+When you target long tail keywords, you can have a very clear idea of what your user is hoping to get from the results and direct your SEO content likewise.

-Long Tail Keywords Convert Better
+Do Long Tail Keywords Convert Better?

 Since long tail keywords predict a stronger intent from the user, that means they also convert better.
 In fact, web pages targeting long tail keywords convert at 26% on average, compared to just 10% for pages based around more general search terms.